 profile picture

-You're likely to be familiar with the parties taking part in the transaction.
-The most familiar person in the exchange is the real estate agent.
-Next, the mortgage company provides the money needed to fund the transaction.
-And ensuring all details of the sale are completed and that the title is clear to transfer to the buyer from the seller is the title company.
+The majority of the people participating are very familiar.
+The most known face in the transaction is the real estate agent.
+Then, the mortgage company provides the financial capital required to fund the transaction.
+And ensuring all aspects of the transaction are completed and that the title is clear to transfer from the seller to the purchaser is the title company.

 To learn more about appraising, click here to see a short video or call us today to talk about your specific property.

-Our first responsibility at (208) 782-0233 is to inspect the property to determine its true status.
-We must see aspects of the property hands on, such as the number of bedrooms and bathrooms, the location, amenities, etc., to ensure they indeed are present and are in the shape a typical person would expect them to be.
-To make sure the stated square footage has not been misrepresented and describe the layout of the property, the inspection often entails creating a sketch of the floorplan.
-Most importantly, the appraiser identifies any obvious amenities - or defects - that would have an impact on the value of the house.
+To ascertain an accurate status of the property, it's our responsibility to first complete a thorough inspection.
+We must actually view aspects of the property, such as the number of bedrooms and bathrooms, the location, living areas, etc, to ensure they really exist and are in the condition a typical person would expect them to be.
+To ensure the stated size of the property has not been misrepresented and illustrate the layout of the home, the inspection often includes creating a sketch of the floorplan.
+Most importantly, the appraiser looks for any obvious features - or defects - that would affect the value of the house.

 Replacement Cost

-This is where the appraiser pulls information on local building costs, labor rates and other elements to ascertain how much it would cost to build a property nearly identical to the one being appraised.
-This estimate usually sets the maximum on what a property would sell for.
+Here, the appraiser uses information on local building costs, the cost of labor and other elements to derive how much it would cost to build a property similar to the one being appraised.
+This estimate often sets the maximum on what a property would sell for.
 It's also the least used method.

-Appraisers become very familiar with the neighborhoods in which they appraise.
-They innately understand the value of specific features to the people of that area.
-Then, the appraiser researches recent sales in close proximity to the subject and finds properties which are 'comparable' to the subject being appraised.
-Using knowledge of the value of certain items such as upgraded appliances, extra bathrooms, additional living area, quality of construction, lot size, we adjust the comparable properties so that they are more accurately in line with the features of subject.
+Appraisers become very familiar with the subdivisions in which they appraise.
+They thoroughly understand the value of particular features to the homeowners of that area.
+Then, the appraiser researches recent transactions in the area and finds properties which are 'comparable' to the subject being appraised.
+Using knowledge of the value of certain items such as upgraded appliances, additional bathrooms, additional living area, quality of construction, lot size, we add or subtract from each comparable's sales price so that they are more accurately in line with the features of subject.

-In the end, the appraiser reconciles the adjusted sales prices of all the comps and then derives an opinion of what the subject could sell for.
-When it comes to putting a value on features of homes in Blackfoot and Bingham, (208) 782-0233 is second to none.
-This approach to value is commonly awarded the most importance when an appraisal is for a home purchase.
+Once all necessary adjustments have been made, the appraiser reconciles the adjusted sales prices of all the comps and then derives an opinion of what the subject could sell for.
+When it comes to valuing features of homes in Blackfoot and Bingham, (208) 782-0233 can't be beat.
+The sales comparison approach to value is typically given the most consideration when an appraisal is for a home purchase.

 Valuation Using the Income Approach

-A third method of valuing a property is sometimes used when an area has a measurable number of rental properties.
-In this case, the amount of income the property produces is factored in with income produced by comparable properties to give an indicator of the current value.
+A third way of valuing real estate is sometimes employed when a neighborhood has a reasonable number of rental properties.
+In this case, the amount of revenue the real estate produces is taken into consideration along with other rents in the area for comparable properties to determine the current value.